Seirdy/seirdy.one/content/posts/website-best-practices.md

 </blockquote>
 {{< quotecaption partOfType="TechArticle" >}}
-<cite itemprop="name headline">Making Content Usable for People with Cognitive and Learning Disabilities</cite>, section 4.3.1:
+<cite itemprop="name headline" class="p-name">Making Content Usable for People with Cognitive and Learning Disabilities</cite>, section 4.3.1:
 <a href="https://www.w3.org/TR/coga-usable/#what-to-do-6">Make it Easy to Find the Most Important Tasks and Features of the Site</a>
 {{< /quotecaption >}}
 {{</quotation>}}